Jennifer Katherine Shields

 - gallery management, exhibition production, or project management

-- consultation, training, and speaking on advocacy, diversity, inclusion
+- education, consultation, training, workshops and speaking on advocacy, diversity, inclusion

 - writing - reviews of art & music (primarily), essays (academic, artistic, or informal), opinion pieces